-Microsoft’s Windows Defender is a great defense tool to protect your PC after installing the OS, but it’s not as close as effective as a third-party security solution.
+Microsoft’s Windows Defender is a great defense tool to protect your PC after installing the OS, but it’s not as close to as effective as a third-party security solution.

 If you want to avoid any such errors and tweaking sessions, we strongly recommend employing a full-fledged antivirus like the one below.

-This tool is trusted by over 110 million of users all over the world so it’s an excellent and safe choice.
+This tool is trusted by over 110 million users all over the world so it’s an excellent and safe choice.